barbking/robowebgame/README.md

-## Python Class Project - Flask Demo

-### Created a simple interactive game using Flask.
+## Python Class Project - Flask Demo using a simple, interactive game